Deep-MI/FastSurfer/README.md

 ### Segmentation module

 The segmentation module outputs the files shown in the table below.
 The two primary output files are the `aparc.DKTatlas+aseg.deep.mgz` file, which contains the FastSurfer segmentation of cortical and subcortical structures based on the DKT atlas, and the `aseg+DKT.stats` file, which contains summary statistics for these structures.
+Note, that the surface model (downstream) corrects these segmentations along the cortex with the created surfaces.
+So if the surface model is used, it is recommended to use the updated segmentations and stats (see below).

 | directory   | filename                      | module    | description |
 |:------------|-------------------------------|-----------|-------------|